adammaj1/Linas-Art-Gallery/README.md

 * pick c which is your pixel.  set integer cnt=0
 * iterate $`z^2+c`$ until $`|z| > escape_radius`$.
 Call this the "final z"  .
 Count the number of iterations until escape.
 Call this N.
 * Use phase(final_z)  as the color scheme at pixel c.
 This gives the very first picture.
-* For each iteration
-  * adjust so that phase(z) lies between 0 and 2pi.
+* For each iteration adjust cnt so that phase(z) lies between 0 and 2pi.
   * if (phase(z) > pi) then cnt+=1;  because the next iteration will cause the phase to go over 2pi.
   * set  cnt = 2*cnt; because the next iteration is doubling the angle.
 * Repeat until escape.